ScratchEverywhere/ScratchEverywhere.github.io/extensions/format.md

 # SEE (Scratch Everywhere!
 Extension)

-IDK how to properly format one of these and it's a pretty simple format so...
+All strings are UTF-8.

+## Magic Strings

-The first part of a `.see` file is the magic string `SE!
+All `.see` files start with the magic string `SE!
 EXTENSION` (not null-terminated.)

-The magic string is followed by a byte which should be `1` if the extension is a core extension and a `0` in all other cases.
-After that is a null-terminated string representing the ID of the extension.
-Then there's a null-terminated string representing the name of the extension.
-There's a null-terminated string representing the description of the extension after that.
-The 2 next bytes are used to figure out the permissions needed by the extension.
-After the permissions is a byte representing supported platforms.
-Following the supported platforms is any amount of bytes representing types of blocks, this section is null-terminated.
-After the types is the corresponding IDs in the same order, each one should be null-terminated and there should be the same amount of IDs as types.
-Followed by the Lua bytecode of the extension.
+## Core Extensions

+The core extensions flag is made up of 1 byte that is either `0` if the extension is not a core extension, or `1` of the extension is a core extension.
+Core extensions allow creating blocks that are not tied to the specific extension ID.

+## Extension Info

+The extension info section contains information about the extension.
+It is made up of 3 null-terminated strings in this order:

+- Extension ID
+- Extension Name
+- Extension Description

-# Permissions
+## Permissions

-(2 bytes treated like a 16 bit number, wait isn't that just a word :shrug:)
+The permissions section contains the necessary permissions the extension needs, it is made up of a single unsigned 16-bit integer.

 - 1st bit represents if the extension needs local file system access.
 This is what should be used the majority of the time.